rust-lang/rust/doc/tutorial.md

 ### Shorthand syntax

-The compact syntax used for blocks (`{|arg1, arg2| body}`) can also be used to express boxed and unique closures in situations where the closure style can be unambiguously derived from the context.
+The compact syntax used for stack closures (`{|arg1, arg2| body}`) can also be used to express boxed and unique closures in situations where the closure style can be unambiguously derived from the context.
 Most notably, when calling a higher-order function you do not have to use the long-hand syntax for the function you're passing, since the compiler can look at the argument type to find out what the parameter